Market Overview

 Schools

-Suffolk leads on school quality with a 72% average pass rate (rated Strong) compared to 67% in Richmond.
-Top schools in Richmond include Maggie L. Walker Governor's School and Open High School.
-In Suffolk, families look to Nansemond River High School and King's Fork High School.
+Richmond has a 67% average SOL pass rate; Suffolk has 72% (2024 state assessment data).
+Public schools in Richmond include Maggie L. Walker Governor's School and Open High School; in Suffolk, Nansemond River High School and King's Fork High School.
 See Richmond schools | See Suffolk schools

 Richmond